Ready to build a full-stack influencer program?

 Search for brand name hashtags or specific campaign hashtags on social media channels.
 You will find a lot of posts in the search and not every post would be from an influencer.
 Filter out the ones that have the 'sponsored' tag or have garnered 1000+ likes (likely to have been posted by an influencer).

-Go to the competitor's social media account and scan for any re-shared post from a creator or any Story highlights featuring creators.
+Go to the competitor's social media account and scan for any re-shared post from an influencer or any Story highlights featuring creators.
 Check whom they follow.
-It's highly likely that they follow the creators they parterend with or wish to partner with in future.
+It's highly likely that they follow the creators they partnered with or wish to partner with in future.
 Following creators is an obvious way to observe them before a collaboration.

 If you want to take help of tools, Social Status is an option as an Instagram competitor analysis tool.
 It allows you to check all recent competitor posts in a visual dashboard and take inspiration from their social media strategy.
 You can also track your performance with those of your competitors side-by-side.
 Other notable tools are — Falcon.io , Brand24, and emplifi.

-Once you have a list of influencers, you can use an excel alternative and start collecting more information about them such as — content niche, demographic, audience size, post frequency, other brand collaborations.
+Once you have a list of influencers, you can use an excel alternative and start collecting metrics about them such as — content niche, demographic, audience size, post frequency, other brand collaborations.

-This will help you filter out the right candidates for your partnership program or to find common characteristics that you should look for when you look for creators for your brand.
+This will help you filter out the right candidates for your partnership program or to find common characteristics that you should look for when you look for influencers for your brand.

 Use these questions to analyze their posts: